 Growth hormone, in turn, promotes the release of Insulin-Like Growth Factor 1 (IGF-1).
 I mention IGF because if you read the GenF20 study that I'll summarize below (and others I've linked to in this review), you'll see this stuff mentioned.

 Growth hormone and IGF-1 are not the same.
 Think of HGH as a signal that causes IGF-1 to be released.
 IGF-1 does many of the things that are attributed to growth hormone.

 Growth hormone (IGF-1) does many things including but not limited to:

 - Increases muscle growth (aka protein synthesis).

 - Increases fat breakdown (“fat-burning”).

 - Maintains blood sugar levels.

 The hype of HGH being anti-aging or “the fountain of youth” is often traced to a study from 1991, conducted by renowned HGH researcher Daniel Rudman, where 6 months of HGH injections in older men, lead to some interesting results such as modest reductions in body fat, and increased skin thickening.
-For more on this study see this 1996 New York Times article.
+Impressive findings but remember dietary supplements may not work the same as injections of HGH

 GenF20 Capsule Ingredients

-According to the GenF20 Plus study (which is a PDF file you can download from the product website), each capsule of GenF20 Plus has these ingredients:
+According to the GenF20 Plus study. each capsule of GenF20 Plus has these ingredients: